David Blass PhD, Dip Analyt Psych

 Helping a person explore their inner issues needs to be done in a compassionate and sympathetic way.
 The individual remains of foremost importance: they are a person and not a case.

-I have a diploma in analytical psychology from the Independent Group of Analytical Psychologists and I am a member of the International Association of Analytical Psychologists as well as the Guild for Analytical Psychology and Spirituality.
-I am registered with the United Kingdom Council for Psychotherapy.
+I have a diploma in analytical psychology from the Independent Group of Analytical Psychologists (IGAP) and I am a member of the International Association of Analytical Psychologists (IAAP).

 To book an initial appointment